 Agricultural energy efficiency, demand response and other distributed energy resources pose unique challenges—and opportunities.
 That’s always been the case, but it’s never been truer than today, as innovation takes hold across the agriculture sector.

 Traditional farms are major consumers of resources.
-According to the USDA, farm businesses account for 90 percent of fuel and electricity consumption in the agriculture sector.
+According to the USDA, farm businesses account for 90% of fuel and electricity consumption in the agriculture sector, while only comprising 41% of all U.S. farms.
 Whether through direct energy consumption in the form of gasoline, diesel, electricity and natural gas or indirect consumption from energy-intensive fertilizers and pesticides, farms are ripe for innovative grid optimization strategies.
-Add to that the recent rise in indoor agriculture, wineries and breweries, and it’s clear that the time for pioneering agricultural programs is now.

 The agriculture market is uniquely poised to embrace grid optimization.
 Some farms already produce renewable energy themselves.
 Others lease out land for wind turbine, solar, geothermal, oil or gas development.
 And a small but growing number of farmers are growing biomass fuels.